Quebec’s Fins, Feathers & Fall Colours

 For hotels and our private residence, rooms will be shared between guests, with respect to gender (unless prior arrangements are made).

-Single supplements are available for hotel stays for those who prefer private accommodations. -
+Single supplements are available for hotel stays for those who prefer private accommodations, however we cannot guarantee a single room at the private residence.
+Please contact us for details. -

 Québec’s food scene is internationally celebrated for its European influences, and you’ll experience it firsthand with dinners at locally renowned restaurants.

-To maximize time in the field, lunches will often be enjoyed on the go, with light fare picked up from cozy cafés.
+To maximize time in the field, lunches will often be enjoyed on the go - with light fare picked up from cozy cafés or prepared ourselves.

-Depending on our accommodations, breakfasts will either be hearty meals at our hotel or at your leisure while staying at our La Malbaie residence.
+Depending on our accommodations, breakfasts will either be hearty meals at our hotel or at your leisure while staying at our Charlevoix residence.

 -

-Accommodations: All accommodations including hotel stays and private mountain residence.
+Accommodations: All accommodations including hotel stays and private mountain residence for the duration of the trip.

 Transportation: All transportation to activities starting the morning after the welcome dinner and return to Quebec City.